-To truly conquer Instagram for your brand you need three things: an engaging post, the right hashtags and an attractive photo.
+To truly conquer Instagram you need three things: an engaging post, the right hashtags and an attractive photo.
 For many of us, the photo is the most challenging component.
 But the good news is that it’s a myth that you need an expensive camera to take a quality photo.
 Today’s smartphones are highly capable of taking professional quality photos.

 But before you pull out your camera or phone and start snapping, think about your profile feed.
-Because your feed appears like a grid when someone goes to your profile, the images should reflect a look and feel that is not only engaging, but is consistent with your brand.
+Because your feed appears like a grid when someone goes to your profile, your Instagram images should reflect a look and feel that is not only engaging, but is consistent with your brand.
 The presentation of your feed is what will drive your profile visitor’s decision of whether or not to follow you.